IGF-PSD/igf_toolbox/docs/concepts/HOSPITAL_ACTIVITY.md

 Three different measures have been selected to analyze activity in the field of MCO stays:

 - **The number of stays in full hospitalization and outpatient care**: This is the simplest measure of hospital activity.
 A stay refers to the period during which a patient is hospitalized:
-  - Full hospitalization includes all stays of at least one night.
+  - Full hospitalization (HC) includes all stays of at least one night.
-  - Outpatient hospitalization includes stays without an overnight stay (except in case of death).
+  - Outpatient hospitalization (HP) includes stays without an overnight stay (except in case of death).

 - **The number of equivalent days**: This measure synthesizes the evolution of activity associated with full hospitalizations and outpatient hospitalizations (an outpatient stay is valued as one day), taking into account the length of stays.
 This "physical" measure of activity has the advantage of being easily interpretable.
 It is notably used by the Directorate for Research, Studies, Evaluation, and Statistics (DREES) in its annual overview of healthcare facilities.